 However, covering dark paint with a lighter tone is not as difficult as many people think.
 Typically, the application of two coats of a paint primer is all it takes to prepare a wall of dark paint for the application of a lighter-toned paint.
 The lighter paint can then go on as usual.

-However, if you would like to minimize extra labor and time in the future when redecorating your child’s bedroom, paint just one accent wall a darker color and paint the rest a lighter hue that complements the dark shade well.
+However, if you would like to minimize extra labor and time in the future when choosing child’s Pittsburgh bedroom paint, paint just one accent wall a darker color and paint the rest a lighter hue that complements the dark shade well.

 Keep Color Psychology in Mind